micha/resty/README.markdown

-Then any GET or POST requests to localhost:8080 will have the specified options prepended to the curl command line arguments, saving you from having to type them out each time.
+Then any GET or POST requests to localhost:8080 will have the specified options prepended to the curl command line arguments, saving you from having to type them out each time, like this:

+      GET /Blah
+      GET /Other
+      ...
+      POST /Something
+      POST /SomethingElse
+      ...

 Sweet!
+Much better.

 Exit Status
 ===========